guninder-sandhu/Inventory-Management-System/README.md

 - Uses **PostgreSQL** as its database.
 - RESTful APIs to handle product-related data.

+### 3. `stock-service`

+- Manages the stock levels and quantities of products.
+- Uses **MySQL** as its database.
+- Provides RESTful APIs for:
+    - Retrieving stock levels.
+    - Filtering stock based on quantity.
+    - Updating stock quantities (overriding or adjusting).
+    - Creating new stock entries.
+    - Deleting stock entries.

+### 4. `service-registry`

+- Acts as a **Netflix Eureka Server**, providing a central registry for all microservices within the Inventory Management System.
+- Enables **service discovery**, allowing microservices to dynamically register themselves and discover the network locations of other registered services.
+- No dedicated database is typically required as Eureka Server manages its state in memory.
+- Provides a web-based dashboard (usually accessible at `http://localhost:8761` by default) for monitoring registered services.

 ## 🛠 Tech Stack

 - **Java 17**